DaSteff91/Habit_tracker_code/README.md

 - If not existing: Gets created when launching the main.py
 - habit table: habit definitions
 - task table: task tracking
+- Schema and dummy data in the SQlite file
+- A dummy data creater is also provided in the project folder

 ## Testing